balinterdi/emberconf2017-resources/labsessions/03_security.md

 Let's investigate the security properties of such an *authorization code*.
 Just like before, we're going to grab an *authorization code* from the logged requests in *Burp*, following the steps below:

-2. In *Burp*'s main window, select the *Proxy* tab
-2. Here, you will see a list of requests that *Burp* has intercepted
-3. Look for a request to the `/tokens/validate` endpoint (TODO CHECK)
-4. Grab the *authorization code* from the request body
+In *Burp*'s list of HTTP requests, look for a request to the `/tokens/validate` endpoint with an *authorization code* in the body.

 Now, head back to the *Token Inspector* application, and see if we can get an *access token* with this *authorization code*.
-Fill out the *authorization code* field, but leave the other fields blank.
+Go to the *Authorization Code* window, and fill out the provider and the code you just grabbed.
+Leave the *client ID* and *client secret* blank.

-TODO SCREENSHOT
+TODO SCREENSHOT TOKEN INSPECTOR

 Here, you already see one major difference compared to the *access token*.
 To effectively use an *authorization code* you not only need to specify a *client ID* (which is public information), but also the *client secret*, which only the backend application knows.

-Use the information from the *Rock & Roll* application to complete both fields, and re-inspect the results.
+Use the correct information from the list below to complete both fields, and re-inspect the results.

+* Facebook:
+	* Client ID: TODO
+	* Client Secret: TODO
+* Github:
+	* Client ID: TODO
-TODO SCREENSHWOT
+	* Client Secret: TODO

 Even though we have all information, including the secret values that we normally would not have access to, we still do not get an *access token*.
-The reason for this error is that an *authorization code* is invalidated after first use.
+The reason for this error is that an *authorization code* is invalidated after first use (which was the request we logged in *Burp*).

 ### Exchanging an authorization code for an access token